-Return the head of the reordered singly linked list where all nodes in odd positions appear before the nodes in even positions.
+Given the head of a singly linked list, rearrange the nodes so that all nodes in odd positions come first, followed by all nodes in even positions.

 Example 1